 ISA vs Pension for Basic-Rate and Higher-Rate Taxpayers

+“ISA or pension?” sounds like one decision, but the answer turns mostly on your tax band and on what job the money has to do.
 The examples below strip the problem back to the wrapper choice.
-They ignore investment growth, fees, student loans and scheme-specific rules so the tax and access trade-off is easier to see.
+They ignore investment growth, fees and scheme-specific rules so the tax and access trade-off is easier to see.

 Basic-rate taxpayer: flexibility vs pension uplift